Senate passes short-term funding bill to avert government shutdown

 The Senate voted 71-19 to pass the continuing resolution (CR), sending the legislation to President Biden for approval after it passed the House the night before on a vote of 224-201.

 The bill freezes funding levels through Dec.
-23, preventing a shutdown on Friday midnight to buy time for ongoing spending negotiations.
+23 to buy time for ongoing spending negotiations, preventing a shutdown that would have otherwise begun on Friday at midnight.

 Leaders on both sides of the aisle have been working to pass an omnibus spending package by the end of the month, with sights set on final passage by Christmas Eve.